TNL-Project/TNL/Documentation/Tutorials/Meshes/tutorial_Grids.md

 | 3              | Faces along x and y axes | 2                 | ( 0, 0, 1 )             | 2                | 6                      |
 | 3              | Cells                    | 3                 | ( 0, 0, 0 )             | 0                | 7                      |

 Mapping between grid entity dimension, packed normal vectors, orientation index and total orientation index is available due to \ref TNL::Meshes::GridEntitiesOrientations.
+The following example shows how to generate a table of grid entities orientations:

+\includelineno Meshes/Grid/GridEntitiesOrientationsExample.cpp

+The result looks as follows:

+\include GridEntitiesOrientationsExample.out

+## Indexing of grid entities

+The main functionality of the grids in TNL is providing of mapping between grid entities coordinates and their indexes.
+Grids do not store any data.
+Instead, the grid entities indexes can be used to store data linked with the grid entities on vectors or arrays.

-The following figures show coordinates and indexing of the grid entities in 2D for demonstration.
+The following figures show coordinates and indexing of the grid entities in 2D grid for demonstration.
 Indexing of cells looks as follows:

+TODO: recreate the following figures in latex-tikz probably

 ```
 +-------+-------+-------+-------+-------+    +-------+-------+-------+-------+-------+